momchil-anachkov/blog/content/project/forex-trading-platform/index.md

 ## In the end...

 It was an interesting journey.
 It had it's ups and downs, but there was definitely a lot to learn from it, and learn we did.
-I beleive our team did a great job throughout: Analyzing the issues, picking the right tools and development approaches for the job, delivering competent solutions, aligned with the clients needs, and ultimately fostering a healthy client-provider relationship.
+I beleive our team did a great job throughout: Analyzing the issues, picking the right tools and development approaches for the job, delivering competent solutions, aligned with the client's needs, and ultimately fostering a healthy client-provider relationship.

 <style>
   .phone-gallery {